Adult and Youth Group Tours

 Let us plan the perfect day for you and your group.
 Email email@example.com or call 317.776.6006 or 800.966.1836.

-Connect with your group as you dive into the ultimate discover-and-learn experience.
+Connect with your group as you dive into the ultimate discover-and-learn experience!
 You not only see what life was like in the 1800s, you experience it together.
-Immerse yourself in the lives of the Lenape Indians, strike a deal with the Prairietown store owner or help catch the chickens at the Golden Eagle complex.
-Trek along the Nature Walk and soar in the 1859 Balloon Voyage. indoors, experience Create.Connect for scientific exploration, let small children creatively play in Discovery Station and make a take-home craft in Craft Corner.
-Each area offers new dynamic and interactive experiences to help engage you and your group in history.
-Inspire curiosity in your group by letting them touch and feel history with their own hands!
+Immerse yourself in the lives of the Lenape Indians, strike a deal with the Prairietown store owner or experience the 1863 Raid on Indiana.
+Trek along the Nature Walk, soar in the 1859 Balloon Voyage and experience Create.Connect where we celebrate Indiana's innovative spirit!
+Each area offers dynamic and interactive experiences to help engage you and your group with a piece of our past.

 Pre-Visit Information and FAQ